For many skiers, the cuisine and dining experience can be as important as the skiing itself; here is our list of the best ski resorts for foodies.

 The Backstage After Seven is easily one of the best restaurants in Zermatt with two Michelin-stars and Master Chef Ivo Adam at the helm.
 For more delicacies, the Findlerhof serves beautiful European dishes with a fantastic view of the iconic Matterhorn.
 For something a little different, try the Cuckoo Sushi Club, a stylish Japanese restaurant that easily serves some of the most creative and unique dishes on the mountain, perfect for when you begin to crave something other than traditional Alpine cuisine.
 If you want a luxury experience, try the VIP Gondola, a custom-made gondola with a twist offering fantastic views of the Matterhorn and a bottle of champagne to enjoy.

 Italy has always been known for its blend of intricate history, wonderful culture and mouth-watering cuisine; throw skiing into the mix and you have a recipe for one of the best ski resorts in the world.
 Courmayeur brings great Italian home-made cooking to the mountains and with such a short transfer time from Geneva, it is a perfect weekend destination for skiing foodies.
+In our eyes, this is one of the best ski resorts for foodies in the Alps.

 For those looking for pizza, pasta and all things Italian, Courmayeur delivers in abundance.
 Try the Ristorante Chalet Plan Gorret where you can dine on fantastic fresh ravioli and Mediterranean-influenced dishes, or, sit by the bar and enjoy wonderful antipasti with an espresso macchiato.
 A host of foodie events take place all year round such as the annual Chef in Commune which attracts famous chefs worldwide.